ilhamrzq/showcase-client-project/README.md

 * Architecture: Hybrid (Inertia.js for Routing + RESTful API for Data)

 ## My Responsibilities
-* Migrated frontend architecture from Vue.js to React.js
+* Converted frontend architecture from Vue.js to React.js
 * Identified and fixed bugs across multiple features to ensure system stability and better user experience
 * Developed backend system using Laravel framework
 * Designed and implemented CMS for dynamic content management